A bit of Creole, a lot of French, then a bit of Asian fusion.

 With a healthy changing menu on a daily basis, Maya’s To Go was started by an owner who lived on a yacht nearby.
-Ingredients and produce are mainly sourced from the Antilles or flown in from France, even the bread is baked over night.
-If you happen to catch these on the menu, don’t miss: grilled filet of mahi-mahi or wahoo ceviche in coconut and lime.
+Ingredients and produce are mainly sourced from the Antilles or flown in from France, and even the bread is baked overnight.
+If you happen to catch these on the menu, don’t miss grilled filet of mahi-mahi or wahoo ceviche in coconut and lime.
 Best part about the restaurant is that you can order takeaways, so deliciousness can be devoured either on the beach or back at your villa.

 Neighborhood: Saline Beach, $$